kdm9/2016-bodega-gbs/text/gbs-main.rst

 ---------------

 Stacks is used to assemble loci and call variants in a *de novo* fashion [CatchenStacks]_.
-Stacks works by clustering reads into loci, then detecting variation between
+Stacks works by clustering reads into loci (or stacks), then detecting variation between these stacks.
+Reads are condensed to unique (or near-unique) stacks with ``ustacks``.
+A pan-poulation catalog of stacks is made with ``cstacs``, and this is used to call variants across samples.

 .. code-block:: shell